facebookresearch/rela/README.md

 ### Prerequisite

-Install `cudnn7.4` and `cuda10.0` .
+Install `cudnn7.4` and `cuda10.0`.
+Install `gcc7.4.0`.
 This might be platform dependent.
 Other versions might also work but we have only tested with the above versions.
 Set `OMP_NUM_THREADS` for optimal performance.

 ```